Achievable logoAchievable logo

 Urine concentration and dilution

-1. Maintenance of cortico-medullary osmotic gradient: The osmolarity of the renal interstitial fluid progressively increases from the cortex to the medulla being highest at the renal papilla.
-Two mechanisms, the countercurrent multiplier and urea recycling help to establish the corticomedullary osmotic gradient.
+1. Maintenance of cortico-medullary osmotic gradient: The osmolarity of the renal interstitial fluid progressively increases from the cortex to the medulla, and it is highest at the renal papilla.
+Two mechanisms help establish the corticomedullary osmotic gradient: the countercurrent multiplier and urea recycling.

-The ultrafiltrate at the PCT is isotonic to plasma.
-As this fluid enters the descending limb, it pushes the higher osmolarity fluid in the descending limb towards the loop of Henle.
-This process is called the flow of tubular fluid.
-Single effect and flow of tubular fluid are repeated in a cyclical fashion until the full corticomedullary gradient is established.
-Size of the gradient depends on the length of the loop of Henle.
-In humans the maximum osmolarity of the interstitial fluid in the region of the bend of the loop of Henle is 1200 mosm/kg.
+The ultrafiltrate in the PCT is isotonic to plasma.
+As this fluid enters the descending limb, it pushes the higher-osmolarity fluid already in the descending limb toward the bend of the loop of Henle.
+This movement is called the flow of tubular fluid.
+The single effect and the flow of tubular fluid repeat in a cycle until the full corticomedullary gradient is established.
+The size of the gradient depends on the length of the loop of Henle.
+In humans, the maximum osmolarity of the interstitial fluid near the bend of the loop of Henle is about 1200 mosm/kg.

-Urea recycling is a function of the inner (not outer) medullary collecting ducts.
-That’s because only the inner medullary collecting ducts are permeable to urea through the urea transporter UT1, induced by ADH.
-Urea diffuses down its concentration gradient to enter the interstitium.
-Take note that urine is flowing from the inner medullary to the outer medullary segments.
+Urea recycling occurs in the inner (not outer) medullary collecting ducts.
+Only the inner medullary collecting ducts are permeable to urea, through the urea transporter UT1, which is induced by ADH.
+Urea diffuses down its concentration gradient into the interstitium.
+Note that urine flows from the inner medullary segments toward the outer medullary segments.
 The cortical and outer medullary collecting ducts are not permeable to urea.
-This creates a urea gradient between the inner medullary and outer medullary ducts leading to increased urea concentration in the tubular fluid in the outer and cortical ducts, under the effect of ADH.
+This creates a urea gradient between the inner and outer medullary ducts, leading (under the effect of ADH) to increased urea concentration in the tubular fluid in the outer and cortical ducts.

 Role of renal segments in concentration and dilution of urine